Billy Corgan: 2005–present: The Smashing Pumpkins revival

 In July 2018, the Smashing Pumpkins embarked on a reunion tour, the Shiny and Oh So Bright Tour, with a focus on performing material from their first five studio albums.
 The lineup consists of himself, James Iha, Jimmy Chamberlin, and Jeff Schroeder.
 Former bassist D'arcy Wretzky was not a part of the lineup, reportedly due to unresolved tension between her and Corgan.
 Wretzky has stated that Corgan offered her a contract but later retracted the offer, saying that "we also have to balance the forces at play... there is no room for error."
-After Wretzky released text messages between her and Corgan, a feud ensued, with each party attacking each other with biting remarks.
+After Wretzky released text messages between her and Corgan, a feud ensued, each party attacking each other with biting remarks.

 On November 22, 2019, Corgan released his third solo album Cotillions, which he called "a labor of love".
 He also said, "This is absolutely an album from my heart."
 On July 14, 2022, he and his partner, Chloe Mendel, announced that they would host a livestream charity show on July 27 to benefit the victims of the July 4 Highland Park, Illinois, shooting.

-Professional wrestling promoter
+Professional wrestling career

+ECW (1999–2000)

+Billy Corgan sporadically made appearances for Extreme Championship Wrestling.
+In 2000, Corgan met with ECW owner Paul Heyman about investing in the company.
+Corgan declined.